nullist0/green-04/README.md

 You can read about User Manual in Documetation folder.

 ## License
-We used OpenSource Softwares, so noticed licenses of softwares in NOTICE.md.
+We used OpenSource Softwares, so noticed licenses of softwares in NOTICE.
-And our software is licensed by Apache 2.0. (more information, LICENSE.md).
+And our software is licensed by Apache 2.0. (more information, LICENSE).

 ## Development
 You can read about Development Manual in Documentation folder.